DIA

 Data Sources:

-• Financial news and data providers (e.g., Bloomberg, Refinitiv - for actual numerical data)
+• Financial data providers (e.g., Bloomberg, Refinitiv, Yahoo Finance)

 Disclaimers:

-This information is for informational purposes only and should not be considered investment advice.
+This information is for illustrative purposes only and should not be considered investment advice.
 Past performance is not indicative of future results.
-Investors should consult with a qualified financial advisor before making any investment decisions.
-Data accuracy is subject to the capabilities and timeliness of the data sources used.
+Investors should conduct their own research and consult with a financial advisor before making any investment decisions.
+ETF holdings, expense ratios, and other data are subject to change.

 Information icon for Upturn AI Summarization accuracy disclaimer AI Summarization is directionally correct and might not be accurate.